Roubbens Joseph

-Roubbens Joseph (born December 21, 1994) is an American professional gridiron football offensive lineman.
+Roubbens Joseph (born December 21, 1994) is an American former professional gridiron football offensive lineman.
 He played college football at the University at Buffalo.

 Professional career

 National Football League

 Following the end of his college football career, Joseph was signed as a free agent by the Baltimore Ravens, Miami Dolphins, and Washington Redskins of the National Football League.

 Canadian Football League

 Joseph signed with the Toronto Argonauts of the Canadian Football League (CFL) in 2019, playing in 3 games.
 He made his CFL debut in the starting lineup on July 25, 2019, against the Edmonton Eskimos.

 On February 1, 2021, Joseph was released by the Argonauts.

 Indoor Football League

 On December 17, 2021, Joseph signed with the Massachusetts Pirates of the Indoor Football League (IFL).

 San Antonio Brahmas

 On November 17, 2022, Joseph was drafted in the 6th round of the 2023 XFL draft by the San Antonio Brahmas.
 He was removed from the team roster on August 3, 2023.